HighlineWoodworking/OneFinity-Accessories/retainer_blocks/README.md

 Retainer blocks to secure the OneFinity Elite QCW to a table.
 The frame combined with the OneFinity is rock solid, but the blocks provide extra protection to keep the machine from "walking" across the table.
 Blocks are split in half allowing them to be installed once the machine is setup.

+Finished pieces can also be purchased from the [Highline Woodworking Etsy Site](https://www.etsy.com/shop/HighlineWoodworking)

 <img src="images/one_foot.png" alt="QCW Retainer Block on one Foot." width="50%" />

 ## Notes